onparallel/parallel-claude-test/docs/e2e-testing.md

 # e2e testing

-Run tests with the following command
+Run tests with the following command from the e2e folder

 ```
 ENV=xxx BROWSER=xxx yarn test